top of page

 Six60 and Te Reo MÄori

-This song fuses English and te reo MÄori!
-The song by New Zealand (Aotearoa) band Six60 is called Pepeha and was released in 2021.
+A song to celebrate MÄori Language Week by fusing English and te reo MÄori by the band Six60!
+The song is called Pepeha and was released in 2021.
 Its release was connected to Te Wiki o te Reo MÄori (MÄori Language Week).
 This is a government-sponsored initiative to encourage New Zealanders to promote the use of the MÄori language.
-The word pepeha references a form of self-introduction, where the speaker describes their ancestry and connections to the natural environment. ** Right now, the g
+The word pepeha references a form of self-introduction, where the speaker describes their ancestry and connections to the natural environment. ** R

 Kombilesa Mi and Palenquero

-Kombilesa Mi recently released a special song and video!
-This groupās music switches between Spanish and Palenquero; a Spanish-based creole mixed with African languages, mainly the Kikongo language.
+Enjoy a recently released special song and video from a musical group sharing Palenquero with the world!
+Kombilesa Mi is a grouping bringing Palenquero into their music; a Spanish-based creole mixed with African languages, mainly the Kikongo language.
 At least 300 words of African origin have been identified.
-It is thought that Palenquero also includes elements from Indigenous languages local to present day Colombia. _____ā«_____ Kombilesa Mi doesnāt use computer-generated beats on their tracks: all of the music is played and re
+It is thought that Palenquero also includes elements from Indigenous languages local to present day Colombia.
+They doesnāt use computer-generated beats on their tracks,

 Tree